H$_2$ and CO$_2$ Network Strategies for the European Energy System: Methods

-The topology and capacities of the electricity transmission system are taken from the ENTSO-E transparency map~\cite{wiegmansGridkitExtractEntsoE2016} and selected Ten Year Development Plan (TYNDP) projects.
-The power flow is based on the lossless linearized power flow approximation~.
-The topology of the \carbon{}, \hydrogen{} and gas network is identical to the topology of the electricity network, connecting all neighboring regions.
+The topology and capacities of the electricity transmission system are taken from the ENTSO-E transparency map~\cite{wiegmansGridkitExtractEntsoE2016} and selected Ten Year Network Development Plan (TYNDP) projects.
+The power flow is based on the linearized power flow approximation assuming a linear transport efficiency of 95.75\% per 1000~km accounting for resistive losses on the power lines.
+The topology of the \hydrogen{}, \carbon{} and gas network is identical to the topology of the electricity network, connecting all neighboring regions.
+For hydrogen pipelines an average loss of 1.2\% per 1000~km, aligning with industry estimates that account for hydrogen's high permeability and small molecular size, which can lead to higher losses compared to other gases.
+The electrical demand for compression stations is assumed to be 1.8\% per 1000~km of the transported energy.
+For \carbon{} pipelines an average loss rate of 0.8\% per 1000~km is reflecting a generally low leakage rate observed in supercritical or dense phase \carbon{} transport~\cite{liuExperimentalStudyLeakage2023,vitaliRisksSafetyCO22021}.
+The compression energy needed is set to 250~kWh per 1000~km and tonne \carbon{} to maintain a supercritical state for efficient transport.
+For natural gas pipelines, the model assumes a 1\% loss rate per 1000~km, accounting for typical leakage and operational losses in well-maintained natural gas infrastructure as reported in~\cite{NaturalGasTransmission2021}.
+The electrical demand for compression is set at 1\% per 1000~km of the transported energy, which falls within the common range for natural gas pipeline operations~\cite{mcvayreneeMethaneEmissionsGas2023}.
 Liquid fuels like oil, methanol and Fischer-Tropsch (FT) fuels are not spatially resolved, since transport costs per unit of energy are negligible due to their high energy density.
 Throughout this study, we focus on \carbon{} and \hydrogen{} networks because of their high relevance to infrastructure investments and thus public policy decisions.
-The electricity network and gas network are both included in the model with full geographical detail, but not further analyzed.
-Electricity networks are already in place, and we restrict further extension due to concerns about public acceptance.
+The electricity network and gas network are both included in the model with full geographical detail, but are not further analyzed.
+Electricity networks are already in place, and we restrict further extension to 25\% due to concerns about public acceptance.
 Gas networks also already exist, and will most likely experience decreased use in the future, removing any bottlenecks or constraints on the optimal system buildout or operation.
 If enabled, hydrogen can be transported via pipelines between regions which can be expanded without limits, considering costs for pipeline segments and compressors.
 Pipeline flows are modeled using net transfer capacities and without flow dynamics, pressure valves, or energy demand for compression.
 No retrofitting of gas pipelines is considered.

 In our model, we consider green, blue and gray hydrogen from electrolysis and steam methane reforming (SMR), the latter of which may be equipped with CC technology.
 The geographical distribution of underground hydrogen storage potentials in salt caverns is derived from Caglayan et al.~\cite{caglayanTechnicalPotentialSalt2020}.
 Re-electrification of hydrogen is possible via fuel cells.